If your plans change and you do not plan to attend the University of Oregon, please send an email to the Office of Admissions at email@example.com.

 - The I-20 Program End Date is an estimate and may not reflect the actual completion date of your degree program.

 - The I-20 Estimated Average Costs are based on non-resident tuition and fees, and estimated living and school expenses.
 Actual costs may be higher or lower depending on specific program costs and individual needs.

 I-901 SEVIS Fee

 Afer you receive your I-20, you must pay the I-901 SEVIS Fee ($350) to the U.S. government based on your I-20 SEVIS ID number.
 You are required to pay the I-901 SEVIS Fee before you apply for your F-1 visa.

 Pay the I-901 SEVIS Fee at FMJfee.com.
 Print payment confirmation and keep it with your I-20.

 Graduate Employees (GE) may request reimbursement of the I-901 SEVIS fee from the UO Graduate School.
 For reimbursement instructions, go to SEVIS Fee Reimbursement for International GEs.

-After you receive the I-20 and pay the 901 SEVIS Fee, you may apply at a U.S. Embassy or Consulate for an F-1 student visa.
-You must present the I-20 to the consular officer when you attend your visa interview.
+After you receive the I-20 and pay the 901 SEVIS Fee, you will need to schedule a visa interview at the nearest U.S. embassy or consulate as soon as possible.
+You will use the SEVIS ID to schedule the interview but you must present the signed/dated copy of the I-20 you received via email to the consular officer when you attend your visa interview.

 Entering the U.S.

 You may enter the U.S. up to 30 days before the I-20 program start date; not earlier!
 Arrival to the U.S. should be a smooth experience if you have everything prepared in advance.
-Information on what to expect when entering the US can be found at Study in the States.
+For new student arrival guidance, go to https://isss.uoregon.edu/fall-2020-guidance-new-international-students